 Cook your bacon so it’s fairly crisp.
 Fold some of it into the guacamole itself just before serving, and save some for sprinkling on top.
 That way you’ll have maximum crispness to balance against the creaminess of the avocados.

 Use about two strips of cooked bacon per avocado.
-Thick cut bacon adds a chewy-crisp texture.
-You can cook your bacon in a skillet the traditional way or try baking your bacon for a hands-free way to get nicely crispy bacon from the oven.
+Thick-cut bacon adds a chewy-crisp texture.
+You can cook your bacon in a skillet the traditional way or try baking your bacon for a hands-free way to get nice crispy bacon from the oven.
 Crumble it or use a knife to cut it into thin strips.